jakesylvestre/site/_posts/programming/YYYY-MM-DD-NcursesTutorial.md

 ---
-layout: draft
+layout: post
 status: draft

 title: Ncurses Tutorial
-category: Programming
+category: programming
 tags:
-  - Programming
+  - programming
-  - C++
+  - c++
-  - Ncurses
+  - ncurses
   - console
-  - Application
-  - CodeBlocks
-  - Library
+  - codeblocks
 author:
   - Paradux

 summary: Have you ever wanted to make a console application or game on C++?
 Well, Ncurses is the solution!
 This tutorial will teach you how to setup this library on CodeBlocks and will teach you some basic features.

 location: _posts/programming/2013-08-09-NcursesTutorial
+---

 This tutorial will consist of 2 parts: